How Quora grows with usage.

 In the age of the internet, getting a market is equivalent to discoverability online.
 And the primary mode of discoverability is either search or sharing.
 The new breed of publishing is interesting because it takes the thus-far trivial act of communication, and by a simple tweak, makes it discoverable and ‘published’.
 This drastically reduces the barriers to production because users produce while engaging in a much more relaxing activity: communication.

-Think about the disruption in publishing over the last 10 years or more.
+Think of the disruption in publishing over the last ten years or more.
 Let’s put in a few variables into the above equation:

 Email + Permalink = Blog

 IM + Permalink = Twitter

 And, more recently,